rouault/llvm-project-deluge/README.md

   out-of-bounds accesses or type-confused accesses (accessing an int as a ptr or vice-versa).
 Fil-C will kill your program if you try to access a function pointer or call a data pointer.
 Fil-C loves killing your program!

-- The Fil-C calling convention carries bounds and type for the arguments and return value, so calling a function with the wrong signature will result in Fil-C killing your program.

-- Fil-C is careful about what it tells the linker about your program, so that it can protect type or bounds confusion arising from mislinked globals.
-If you define a global of one type in one file, and declare it extern with a different type (or different bounds) in another file, and then link and run, then the moment that the second file actually tries to access its type-confused reference, Fil-C will kill your program.

 - Memory allocation in Fil-C prevents type confusion by isolating each Fil-C type into its own heap and being careful about type alignment.
 This makes free() into at worst a logic error.
 This also